vacevedod/Simulator/README.md

 # Simulator

-C++ and CUDA low vision simulator, makes use of the ZED SDK to simulate the most common low vision deficiencies such as myopia, astigmatism, macular degerneration.
+C++ and CUDA low vision simulator, makes use of the ZED SDK to simulate the most common low vision deficiencies such as myopia, astigmatism, macular degeneration.